Research brief: trust, referral networks, and in-group reputation in Ontario's trades economy (May 2026 — Foundation Brief #3)

 Created 2026-05-25

-Status: Third foundation brief in the psychology cluster, companion to [[research-brief-psychology-gc-marketing-aversion-may-2026]] (Brief #1) and [[research-brief-risk-aversion-post-failure-may-2026]] (Brief #2).
+Status: Third foundation brief in the psychology cluster, companion to [[research-brief-psychology-gc-marketing-aversion-may-2026]] (Brief #1) and Research brief: risk aversion, loss aversion, and post-failure decision patterns in GC and trades-business decision-makers (May 2026) (Brief #2).
 May 2026, ~10,500 words.
 Internal reference; not customer-facing.

 TL;DR